In an era of individualism, you may think

 part of the new landscape of retirement

-While people live longer, and health care and housing costs rise, there is a definite need for senior house-sharing.
+While people live longer, and health care and housing costs rise, there is a definite need for senior house-sharing or co-living.
 There are benefits for the house-owner and the renter.
 The house-owner can offset some of the cost of their home, get help around the house and share costs of groceries, transport, internet, home help, carers and other living expenses.
 The person renting receives equal benefits by being able to live at a more cost-effective rate in more affordable, nice and safe housing.
-House-sharing can extend the life of your retirement savings.
+House-sharing or co-living can extend the life of your retirement savings.

 Arguably, companionship, support and friendship are one of the biggest benefits for seniors who live together.
 An additional benefit arising from this companionship is the likelihood of a healthier lifestyle as it is probable that the housemates will cook together, eat together, exercise together, socialise together and live long into their golden years together.
 That social connection feeds the soul.